 - Money legos: Putting the concept "composability" another way, DeFi apps are like Legos, the toy blocks children click together to construct buildings, vehicles and so on.
 DeFi apps can be similarly snapped together like "money legos" to build new financial products.

-Lending markets are one popular form of DeFi, which connects borrowers to lenders of cryptocurrencies.
+Lending markets are one popular form of decentralized finance, which connects borrowers to lenders of cryptocurrencies.
 One popular platform, Compound, allows users to borrow cryptocurrencies or offer their own loans.
 Users can make money off of interest for lending out their money.
 Compound sets the interest rates algorithmically, so if there's higher demand to borrow a cryptocurrency, the interest rates will be pushed higher.

 DeFi lending is collateral-based, meaning in order to take out a loan, a user needs to put up collateral – often ether, the token that powers Ethereum.
 That means users don't give out their identity or associated credit score to take out a loan, which is how normal, non-DeFi loans operate.